machuga/matthewmachuga.com/source/blog/2019/waiting-on-multiple-callbacks.html.markdown

 ```

 Finally, we'll invoke the function and pass in a function that will write out
-to the console "We are all done!".
+to the console `We are all done!`.
 So if we save the whole thing:

 ```javascript
 const durations = [250, 500, 750, 1000];